a3rev/page-views-count/readme.txt

 = 2.5.6 - 2022/09/20 =
 * This maintenance release has a security vulnerability patch, please run this update.
-* Security - This release has a patch for a security vulnerability identified by @darius_fx from Patchstack
+* Security - This release has a patch for a security vulnerability identified by Mika @mika_sec via Patchstack

 = 2.5.5 - 2022/05/24 =
 * This maintenance release is for compatibility with WordPress major version 6.0 plus a bug fix.